This country-specific Q&A provides an overview of Private Client laws and regulations applicable in British Virgin Islands.

 Are individuals advised to create documents or take other steps in view of their possible mental incapacity and, if so, what are the main features of the advisable arrangements?

-Other measures that a person might consider taking in view of possible mental incapacity include inserting appropriate provisions in a BVI company’s memorandum and articles (for example, to deal with their automatic resignation from the board) and establishing inter vivos trusts to hold assets.
+Other measures that a person might consider taking in view of possible mental incapacity include inserting appropriate provisions in a BVI company’s memorandum and articles (for example, to deal with their automatic resignation from the board) and establishing inter vivos trusts to hold assets for their benefit.

 What forms of charitable trust, charitable company, or philanthropic foundation are commonly established by individuals, and how is this done?